LetiMaradini/MICB475_25W2_Team_7/Meeting_Agenda_and_Minutes/Mar_17.md

 ## Notes
 ### What has to be done:
-- Some results/figures, script and lab notebook component should already be done as of March 17 for Diveristy analysis (Lila), Core Microbiome (Anson), Indicator taxa (Kira), DESeq (Leticia)
+- Some results/figures, script and lab notebook component (on Github) should already be done as of March 17 for Diveristy analysis (Lila), Core Microbiome (Anson), Indicator taxa (Kira), DESeq (Leticia)
-- Finish written results, methods, figures and legends by March 31st (presentation due on April 5)
+- Be prepared to present results from our analysis to Evelyn on March 24th
-- Run RF (Eric) by when Evelyn joins
+- Wait on Ritu to confirm threshold for stat in Indicator species with Evelyn -> Run RF (Eric)